pypa/packaging.python.org/source/overview.rst

 components written in these compiled languages, so Python created the :term:`wheel`, a package format designed to ship libraries with compiled artifacts.
-In fact, Python's package installer, ``pip``, always prefers wheels because installation is always faster.
+In fact, Python's package installer, ``pip``, always prefers wheels because installation is always faster, so even pure-Python packages work better with wheels.

 Binary distributions are best when they come with source distributions to match.
 Even if you don't upload wheels of your code for every